 Many people use this option as insurance to fall back on in case they do not receive any offers to study medicine.
 There are two possibilities as to what your fifth option may be:

-Your personal statement, which is very likely to be focused on medicine, may be influenced by the decision you make about your fifth choise.
+Your personal statement, which is very likely to be focused on medicine, may be influenced by the decision you make about your fifth choice.
 Usually, if you apply for a related course, universities are happy to consider you using the same personal statement that you used for your medical applications.
 However, it is always worth checking with your fifth choice whether a medicine-focused personal statement is suitable or whether they would accept a separate personal statement more specific to the course in question.

 If you have a secret passion for learning Italian or fashion design, your medicine personal statement is unlikely to reflect this.
 So using your medicine statement is a risk in such cases.
 Check with the course administrators whether you can submit a separate personal statement to them for their course.
-If not, perhaps you’d prefer to take a year out and reapply, pursuing a new direction.
+If not, perhaps you would prefer to take a year out and reapply, pursuing a new direction.

 Abigail – St George’s, University of London